guildai/guildai/guild/tests/hparam-summaries.md

 The monitor is designed to run a thread but we can run it preemptively by calling `run_once`.

-We wait a second to ensure that any logged summaries have a later timestamp.

-    >>> sleep(1)

-And run the monitor:

     >>> monitor.run_once()

-The monitor generates a number of files under the log directory.
+The monitor generates files under the log directory.
 These include links to run event logs and hparam specific files.

-Because '...' will match multiple lines, let's assert the file count.
+Because '...' will match multiple lines, we assert the file count.

     >>> files = findl(logdir)
     >>> len(files), files
-    (3, ...)
+    (2, ...)

 And the files:

     >>> files
-    ['... echo.py ... x_flag=1.123/.guild/hparams',
+    ['... echo.py ... x_flag=1.123/events.out.tfevents.0000000000.hparams',
-     '... echo.py ... x_flag=1.123/events.out.tfevents...',
      '... echo.py ... x_flag=1.123/events.out.tfevents...']

-Experiment summaries for all of the runs first returned by the runs callback function - in this case, all of our project runs - are located in the log directory root.
+The first file contains the hparam experiment and session info.
+The second file is a link to the run summaries.

+    >>> islink(path(logdir, files[1]))
+    True

 Let's first look at the summaries.
 We'll use an event reader.